cadgerfeast/slithe/docs/src/guide/components/icon.md

 ### Size

-Modifies the icon size, default to `1em`, that represents the current font-size.
+Modifies the icon size, defaults to `1em`, that represents the current font-size.

 <Preview>
   <sl-icon name="bug" size="2em"/>